gregleo-econ/Page-Source/markdown/0.Microblog/microblog.md

 ![Cyberdeck](../files/Images/cyberdeck.jpeg)

-## 12/10/21, 4:18 PM @webpage

-With another semester in the books (nearly), I want to thank all my students for great courses.
-This semester, I tried live-typing my lecture notes in both my undergraduate and PhD courses.
-I used Lyx (a frontend for latex) for typesetting.
-Lyx has the nice benefit of being able to hook into a background Mathematica instance to take derivatives, solve simple problems, and even do some more complex tasks on the fly right from the typeset expressions.
-It's an amazing system.

-For me, this is the best-of-both-worlds of overhead slides and lecturing at the board.
-The typeset notes free students to listen rather than write (if they want), and Mathematica ensures we don't make any math mistakes (unless we want to).
-Typing live keeps the lecture interactive and keeps my pace appropriate.
-Plus, we can adapt, change our models, and experiment as we go.

-I have a little work to do to clean up the notes, but I am happy to have a durable record of our notes for the future.

-On another note, I've updated the look of the site with a new theme for winter.
-This one is reminiscent of hot chocolate and winter treats!

-## 11/8/21, 9:55 PM @webpage

-I’ve moved my site generation to a raspberry pi.

-Previously, this site was generated in the cloud via a GitHub action.
-This required GitHub to fire up a virtual machine each time I updated my site.
-To speed up this process and expand my control over the generation, I’ve migrated this to an older pi 3, which provides more than enough power to handle this tiny site.

-The time from updating my source repo to having live html updates is down to about a minute, and now I can incorporated more complex build workflows using other tools.

 ## 11/4/21, 7:14 PM @academic

 Andrew Dustan, Kristine Koutout and I have completed a new working papge: [Reduction in Belief Elicitation](../2.Working_Papers/Reduction.html).